CommonplaceRobotics/RobotControlApps/README.md

 # Robot Control Apps

-Since [version 14](https://wiki.cpr-robots.com/index.php/IgusRobotControl-Release14-EN) the Commonplace Robotics / igus Robot Control can be extended by apps.
+Since [version 14](https://wiki.cpr-robots.com/index.php/IgusRobotControl-Release14-EN) the Commonplace Robotics (CPRog) / igus Robot Control (iRC) can be extended by apps.
 This repository contains guides, APIs and examples for creating your own apps.

 ## Features
 * Simple C++ and Python API